 On June 1, 2018, we and Arena Sunset SPV, LLC, or Arena, formed a joint venture, Horizon Secured Loan Fund I, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
 HSLFI was formed as a Delaware limited liability company and was not consolidated by either us or Arena for financial reporting purposes.
 On April 21, 2020, we purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase, for \$17.1 million.
 In addition, Arena received 50% of the warrants held by HSLFI or Horizon Funding I, LLC, or HFI, at closing.
-HSLFI is now wholly-owned by us and in future reporting periods, the assets and liabilities of HSLFI and HFI will be consolidated with the assets and liabilities by us.
+As of April 21, 2020, HSLFI is wholly-owned by us and the assets and liabilities of HSLFI and HFI are consolidated with our assets and liabilities.